 Highland Park is a somewhat small town located in the state of Texas.
-With a population of 8,950 people and three constituent neighborhoods, Highland Park is the 244th largest community in Texas.
-Much of the housing stock in Highland Park was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 9,083 people and three constituent neighborhoods, Highland Park is the 244th largest community in Texas.
+Highland Park has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Highland Park home prices are not only among the most expensive in Texas, but Highland Park real estate also consistently ranks among the most expensive in America.

-Highland Park is a decidedly white-collar town, with fully 96.92% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Highland Park is a town of managers, professionals and sales and office workers.
-There are especially a lot of people living in Highland Park who work in management occupations (30.28%), sales jobs (15.42%) and business and financial occupations (10.08%).
+Highland Park is a decidedly white-collar town, with fully 98.55% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Highland Park is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Highland Park who work in management occupations (27.78%), sales jobs (16.34%), and business and financial occupations (15.09%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.87% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 12.17% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Highland Park is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.